Breathe on Mars is one of the biggest challenges to human survival on the red planet. But a plasma technology may be a solution. Because it allows

-And what exactly is a plasma?
-“We usually define a plasma as an ionized gas, in fact it’s something more than that”, explains Vasco Guerra.
-“In a ‘low-temperature plasma’ only a small fraction of the molecules are ionized (might be only one in a thousand, or one in a million, or even less), where electrons have a lot of energy (which allows very reactive species to be created and, for example, to dissociate molecules), but the gas temperature remains relatively low, whereby the gas heating losses are limited.”
+But what exactly is a plasma?
+“We usually define a plasma as an ionized gas.
+In fact, it’s something more than that”, explains Vasco Guerra.
+“In a ‘low-temperature plasma’ only a small fraction of the molecules are ionized.
+Might be only one in a thousand, or one in a million, or even less.
+But it means is where electrons have a lot of energy.
+That allows very reactive species to be created and, for example, to dissociate molecules.
+The gas temperature, however, remains relatively low, while the gas heating losses are limited.”

 “It’s the plasma electrons that will induce the separation of oxygen from carbon dioxide”, says Vasco Guerra.
-Because they are very energetic, when they collide with a molecule of carbon dioxide, the electrons transfer a part of their energy to that molecule, that can break it or make it vibrate, the first step of a mechanism that also leads to the separation of this molecule.
+Because they are very energetic, when they collide with a molecule of carbon dioxide, the electrons transfer a part of their energy to that molecule, that can break it or make it vibrate.
+And that’s the first step of a mechanism that also leads to the separation of this molecule.

 Human missions, but not only

-The proposed method may, on one hand, provide oxygen for breathing and, on the other hand, allow the production of fuels to return to Earth since carbon dioxide and oxygen can be used to make blends for the propulsion of space vehicles.
-“It would minimize the risks for the crew and the mission, as well as reduce logistics, allowing for increased spacecraft shield and self-sufficiency.
+The proposed method may provide oxygen for breathing.
+And fuel to return to Earth, since carbon dioxide and oxygen can be used to make blends for the propulsion of space vehicles.
+“It would minimize the risks for the crew and the mission, and reduce logistics.
+Because it allows increased spacecraft shield and self-sufficiency.
 In addition, it would also reduce costs by requiring fewer launch vehicles to complete the mission”, says on the scientific paper.

 Last year, the then President of the United States, Barack Obama, said he wanted to send humans to Mars by 2030 and make them return to Earth safely.
 In April of this year, Donald Trump, the current US President, confessed that he would like to see Americans on Mars from three to seven years from now.
-And earlier this month, he instructed NASA to take astronauts to the moon to look at Mars.
+Earlier this month, he instructed NASA to take astronauts to the moon to look at Mars.
 Vice President Mike Pence had already spoken about the change of plans.
-“NASA astronauts will return to the Moon – not only to leave footprints and flags but to build the bases we need to send Americans to Mars and beyond”, he told the National Space Council, which was resurrected with a ceremony at the Smithsonian National Air and Space Museum (Virginia).
+“NASA astronauts will return to the Moon. not only to leave footprints and flags but to build the bases we need to send Americans to Mars and beyond”, he told the National Space Council, which was resurrected with a ceremony at the Smithsonian National Air and Space Museum (Virginia).